 Casa Labra is another centenary taberna that has been serving traditional Spanish found since the 1800s.
 It is located next to Sol metro station so also very handy to visit together with other places in the area.

-Cod (bacalao) and cod croquettes are their specialities, which are served both as tapas in the counter area and main dishes in the restaurant.
+Cod (bacalao) and cod croquettes are their specialities, which are served both as tapas in the counter area and as main dishes in the restaurant.
 Their “Banderilla de atún en escabeche” is another popular tapa.

 La Venencia is one of the most popular places to try sherry wine in Madrid.
 It is one of those places that seem frozen in time.

 Humid a dark inside, you will see their wood casks and dusty bottles where they store the wine.
 They serve 5 types of sherry with rustic and modest tapas.
 So don’t expect a variety of food or drinks here, it is a place for sherry wine.